borispovod/crypti-docs/presale.md

 * Minimum transaction of 0.01 BTC

 #### Step one
-Send the amount of BTC you would like to buy Crypti for, to Maxmint BTC address listed here: http://bit.ly/crypti_escrow
+Read the escrow details posted here: http://bit.ly/crypti_escrow.
+Then, send the amount of BTC you would like to buy Crypti for, to Maxmint BTC address listed here: http://bit.ly/crypti_escrow

 **NOTE:** Make sure to send only from a desktop or web wallet where you control your own keys!